I'm trying to find somebody here in the audio sound right.

 They don't want to have to give up their own insurance.

-That has to be a slap at the face of Mrs. Clinton, the most cheated on woman in the history of the world.
+That has to be a slap at the face of Mrs. Clinton, the most cheated-on woman in the history of the world.

-Has to be a slap at the face.
+Has to be a slap at the face because they've done everything they can.

-And this throughout this whole SCHIP program to convince people that uh Bush wants to deny health care coverage to poor kids.
+And throughout this whole S-CHIP program to convince people that Bush wants to deny health care coverage to poor kids, and it isn't working for them.

-This uh Fredna in Chandler, Texas.
+This Fredna in Chandler, Texas.

 Hi, Rush.